vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 Regarding the conjectures, the bible verses promote understanding and wisdom.

 We have a biblical proverb:
-> The heart of the discerning acquires knowledge, for the ears of the wise seek it out."
+> An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge. - Proverbs 18:15 ESV

 [Rockefeller was a baptist](/book/Rockefellers-Quotes-Gratitude-Fictional-Letters), and on the Rockefeller Center stands biblical quote:
-> And wisdom and knowledge shall be the stability of thy times
+> And wisdom and knowledge shall be the stability of thy times - Isaiah 33:6 KJV

 > Do not forsake wisdom, and she will protect you; love her, and she will watch over you. - Proverbs 4:6 ESV

 Bible proverbs often praise criticism:

-> A wise man listens to advice
+> The way of a fool is right in his own eyes, but a wise man listens to advice. - Proverbs 12:15 ESV

-> Better is open rebuke
+> Better is open rebuke than hidden love. - Proverbs 27:5 ESV

 The scientific method dates from the 17th century and is not mentioned in the Bible, but there are some interesting although scattered quotes: